-▶ Open the settings window by selecting, in the Tools menu bar, the Settings entry
+- Open the settings window by selecting in the Extras menu bar the Settings entry.

-- ► Go to the Menu Tools tab - Add your application with New...
+- ▶ Go to the tab Menu Tools.

+- Add your application with New... .

-- ➤ Select the application on your computer the calculator is added to the Editor in this tutorial.
-You can find this program on your computer: C:\Windows\system32, Filename: calc.exe - ▶ Name the menu entry in the Menu text input field as Calculator - ► Confirm the input with ok.
+- Select the application on your computer the calculator is added to the Editor in this tutorial.
+You can find this program on your computer: C:\Windows\system32, file name: calc.exe - Name the menu entry in the Menu text input field as Calculator - ► Confirm the input with OK.

-Check your Tool configuration menu by opening the Tools menu bar.
-The calc.exe program with the Calculator entry is now at the end of the menu bar.
+Check your Tools configuration menu by opening the Extras menu bar.
+The calc.exe program with the entry Calculator is now in the menu bar.